intel/CPU-Manager-for-Kubernetes/docs/cli.md

 command logs at error level and exits with a nonzero status.

-For more information about the config format on disk, refer to [the `kcm` configuration directory][doc-config].
+For more information about the config format on disk, refer to [the `cmk` configuration directory][doc-config].

 #### Core assignment policy

-KCM isolate constrains user tasks to CPUs in the requested pool.
+CMK isolate constrains user tasks to CPUs in the requested pool.
 However, this does not prevent other system tasks from running on reserved CPUs.
 The recommended way to resolve this problem is to use the [`isolcpus`][isolcpus] Linux kernel parameter.

-KCM init discovers the value of `isolcpus` by inspecting `/proc/cmdline`.
+CMK init discovers the value of `isolcpus` by inspecting `/proc/cmdline`.
 These isolated CPU IDs are used to construct the dataplane and controlplane pools.
  In this way, the process scheduler will avoid co-scheduling other tasks there.
- If no isolated CPUs are available, KCM will continue to operate but the only guarantee is that pools are assigned in a core granular manner.
+ If no isolated CPUs are available, CMK will continue to operate but the only guarantee is that pools are assigned in a core granular manner.

 The number of _fully isolated cores_ should match the number of requested dataplane plus